 Faculty/Staff are responsible for honoring the accommodations stated in the accommodation plan.

-In order to receive assistance from Disability Support Services, students must submit appropriate paperwork to the director.
+In order to receive assistance from Accessibility Services, students must submit appropriate paperwork to the director.
 All records and information are kept confidential.

 What if I have a problem with receiving my accommodations?

-If a problem arises, you should meet with the director immediately.
-Almost all problems can be resolved quickly and with all parties being satisfied.
+If a problem arises, you should meet with the director of the Tutoring and Learning Center immediately.

 Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.